tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - There are ways of addressing this problem.
 - _Stack frames_ are areas of reserved memory that functions use for execution.
 - When one function calls another the memory frames are added to a stack.
-- When a function has finished executing is popped off from the stack.
+- When a function has finished executing, it is popped off from the stack.
 - The stack frames contain local variables, the program counter etc: all the computer needs to track what is happening within a function.
 - Usually stacks will only contain 5, 10 or 15 stack frames.
 - But when we use recursion, the likelihood of thousands or millions of stack frames being added increases.